Matcha Cookies

 Matcha Cookie Ingredients

 - Baking soda, baking powder, and salt: You need both baking soda and powder so the cookies rise and spread properly.
+Make sure they are fresh and the baking powder is aluminum-free.

 - Sugar: I call for both brown sugar and granulated sugar for these matcha cookies.
 The brown sugar adds a kind-of caramel flavor and makes the cookies chewy and the granulated sugar helps them spread.